 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 For an explanation of our Advertising Disclosure, visit this page.

-As you can tell, he’s getting ready for a big trip and doesn’t remember which adaptors he needs.
-I also have a similar box full of plugs and adaptors so I’m guessing most frequent travelers do as well.
-So today’s tip is about what I do when I’m traveling internationally, especially to a country where I’m not familiar with their electrical outlets.
+So today’s travel tip is about what I do when I’m traveling internationally, especially to a country where I’m not familiar with their electrical outlets.

-- I usually bring one or two extra plug adaptors that pertain to that country just in case my universal charger breaks, I lose it or I need more than one thing charged.
-So I go through my box of adaptors and bring the appropriate ones.
+2. I usually bring one or two extra plug adapters that pertain to that country just in case my universal charger breaks, I lose it or I need more than one thing charged.
+So I go through my box of adapters and bring the appropriate ones.

-- I consult WhatPlug.info to refresh my memory on what the plug looks like.
+3. I consult WhatPlug.info to refresh my memory on what the plug I need looks like.

-- I make sure I don’t bring anything that will break because the voltage is different.
-My wife has had her expensive hair flat iron pop in a hotel in Thailand once and that set us back $100.
+5. I make sure I don’t bring anything that will break because the voltage is different.
+My wife has had her expensive hair flat iron pop in a hotel in Thailand once and that set us back $100 to buy a new one.
+When traveling with her own hair devices, my wife uses the INFINITIPRO by Conair Travel Voltage Converter with Adapter Plugs to prevent damage.

 Don’t you also need an electrical converter in addition to the adapters?
 TIA